RBGOLab/Enhancer-drug-target-pipeline/README.md

 2. BAM and corresponding MACS2 H3K27ac ChIP peak file from cancer cell lines
 3. BAM and corresponding MACS2 H3K27ac ChIP peak file from cancer tissue
 4. BAM and corresponding MACS2 H3K27ac ChIP peak file from healthy cell lines
+5. BAM and corresponding MACS2 H3K27ac ChIP peak file from healthy tissue (if available)
 ### Outputs:
 1. Upregulated enhancer site text file (containing two columns with list of background enhancers and upregulated enhancers)
 ### Description

+Identifies enhancer sites annoatated in GeneHancer database which are upregulated in cancer compared with corresponding healthy samples from
+H3K27ac histone ChIP-seq datasets.
+The output from this script is a list of upregulated enhancer locations and a background list of all enhancers within the cancer datasets.

 ## 3) Identify Enriched TF binding in differentially expressed H3K27ac enhancer sites (Step 5)